KeiferC/CyberFundamentals/week3-websecurity/notes-05-web-intro.md

 ## Websites

-In general, the architecture of a website consists of three tiers: the client, the server, and the database.
+In general, the architecture of a website consists of three tiers: the presentation tier, the logic tier, and the data tier.
+This three-tier architecture is also often referred to as the client / server database architecture.

-### The Client
+### Presentation Tier - The Client
 The client (e.g. browser) handles the presentation tier of the three-tier architecture.
 This tier's principle role is to display information (e.g. a web page) to the user.
 If the client submits